dheadshot/RenameFilesForWeb/README.md

 ## Program Usage

-rffw.exe [/r] <directory name>
+`rffw.exe [/r] <directory name>`

 Parameter | Use
 --------- | ---
-<directory name> | The directory path in which to rename files.
+`<directory name>` | The directory path in which to rename files.
-/r | Optional parameter.
+`/r` | Optional parameter.
 With this, RenameFilesForWeb will go through the directory and specified subdirectories recursively.
 Without it, the files in any subdirectories within the specified path will remain untouched.

-The recursive ("/r") option is recommended for actual use since this will do all renames automatically.
+The recursive ("`/r`") option is recommended for actual use since this will do all renames automatically.
 Remember to redirect program output into a file in case of any files that are unable to be renamed.

 ### Important Note